Mitragynine

+Mitragynine is an indole-based alkaloid and is one of the main psychoactive constituents in the Southeast Asian plant Mitragyna speciosa, commonly known as kratom.
+It has also been researched for its use to potentially manage symptoms of opioid withdrawal.

-Mitragynine is an indole-based alkaloid and the most abundant active alkaloid in the Southeast Asian plant Mitragyna speciosa, commonly known as kratom.
-The total alkaloid concentration in dried leaves ranges from 0.5 to 1.5%.
-In Thai varieties, mitragynine is the most abundant component (up to 66% of total alkaloids) while 7-hydroxymitragynine is a minor constituent (up to 2% of total alkaloid content).
+Mitragynine is the most abundant active alkaloid in kratom.
+In Thai varieties of kratom, mitragynine is the most abundant component (up to 66% of total alkaloids), while 7-hydroxymitragynine (7-OH) is a minor constituent (up to 2% of total alkaloid content).
 In Malaysian kratom varieties, mitragynine is present at lower concentration (12% of total alkaloids).
+Total alkaloid concentration in dried leaves ranges from 0.5 to 1.5%.
 Such preparations are orally consumed and typically involve dried kratom leaves which are brewed into tea or ground and placed into capsules.
-Mitragynine consumption for medicinal and recreation purposes dates back centuries, although early use was primarily limited to Southeast Asian countries such as Indonesia and Thailand where the plant grows indigenously.
-Recently, mitragynine use has spread throughout Europe and the Americas as both a recreational and medicinal drug.
-While research into the effects of kratom have begun to emerge, investigations on the active compound mitragynine are less common.